CeliaGC/RecipesFront/README.md

 Search Bar: You can search by categories.

 COMPONET TESTING

 We need to install:

 •	npm install --save-dev vitest

 •	npm install --save-dev jsdom

 •	npm install --save-dev @testing-library/jest-dom

 •	npm instal --save-dev @testing-library/react

 We need to import:

 •	import -------- from "../pages/---------l";

 •	import { render, screen } from "@testing-library/react";

 •	import '@testing-library/jest-dom';

 In the CardRecipe.test.jsx file; in the RecipeInfo.test.jsx  we tested:

-In the first test we check …………………………………….
+.In the first test we check …………………………………….
-In the second test we check ………………………………….
+.In the second test we check ………………………………….

 correctly:

 ![Test](https://user-images.githubusercontent.com/117833121/235528417-bc316fae-a454-42de-b6fa-94ae59ac491c.JPG)

-If in terminal we execute the: npm run test command, our tests should pass.
+-If in terminal we execute the: npm run test command, our tests should pass.

 Our Team: